Jcarbonell04/RGB-Reader/ProjectProposal.md

 Things I don't know, that I will need to do research on:
 - Using [SEGGER](https://www.segger.com/downloads/embedded-studio/), I haven't done it before.
 I will need to refer to some tutorials to get started.
 - I have briefly looked at the TCS34725, all I saw was that it was poplular, uses I<sup>2</sup>C too.
 There are many resources on the internet for this specific sensor which gives me more confidence
-- I need to look into the power supply, research more about LiPO batteries
+- MAYBE look into a portable power supply, research more about LiPO batteries

 **Proof of Concept**